instagibbs/bolts/XX-eltoo-transactions.md

 ## Use of Taproot

 Most transaction outputs used here are pay-to-taproot<sup>[BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)</sup> (P2TR) outputs.
-To spend such outputs FIXME note what we're omitting from witness
+We are ommitting all non-script related witness stack items for brevity such as control block, inner pubkeys, et al.

 A `<>` designates an empty vector as required for compliance with MINIMALIF-standard rule.<sup>[MINIMALIF](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2016-August/013014.html)</sup>